Azolla: Food and animal feed

+Concerns related to BMAA

+Concerns about biomagnification exist because the plant may contain the neurotoxin BMAA that remains present in the bodies of animals consuming it, and BMAA has been documented as passing along the food chain.
+Azolla may contain this substance that is a possible cause of neurodegenerative diseases, including causing ALS, Alzheimer's, and Parkinson's.
+Azolla has been suggested as a foodstuff for human consumption; however, no long-term studies of the safety of eating Azolla have been made on humans.
+Previous studies attributed neurotoxin production to Anabaena flos-aquae species, which is also a type of nitrogen-fixing cyanobacteria.
+Studies published in 2024 have found that "the Azolla–Nostoc azollae superorganism does not contain BMAA or their isomers DAB and AEG and that Azolla and N. azollae do not synthesize other common cyanotoxins."
+Further research may be needed to ascertain whether A. azollae is a healthy foodstuff for humans.

 Companion plant

 Azolla has been used for at least one thousand years in rice paddies as a companion plant, to fix nitrogen and to block out light to prevent competition from other plants.
 Rice is planted when tall enough to poke through the Azolla layer.
 Mats of mature Azolla can also be used as a weed-suppressing mulch.

 Rice farmers used Azolla as a rice biofertilizer 1500 years ago.
-The earliest known written record of this practice is in a book written by Jia Ssu Hsieh (Jia Si Xue) in 540 A.D on The Art of Feeding the People (Chih Min Tao Shu).
-By the end of the Ming dynasty in the early 17th century, Azolla’s use as a green compost was documented in local records.
+The earliest known written record of this practice is in a book written by Jia Sixie in 554 CE in Qimin Yaoshu (Essential Techniques for the Welfare of the People).
+By the end of the Ming dynasty in the early 17th century, Azolla's use as a green compost was documented in local records.

 Larvicide

 The myth that no mosquito can penetrate the coating of fern to lay its eggs in the water gives the plant its common name "mosquito fern".
 Azolla have been used to control mosquito larvae in rice fields.
 The plant grows in a thick mat on the surface of the water, making it more difficult for the larvae to reach the surface to breathe, effectively choking the larvae.